IorioD/MTD-manager-console/Setups/Falco_setup.md

    ```
    once it is done, Falco Talon is active and running and is ready to operate.

+   For the implemented rules refer to [this file](../miscConfig/falco/falco-talon-rules.yaml)

 ## 5. Set Persistent Log Storage for Falco Talon
    1. First, you need to define the persistent storage request for Falco Talon (This PVC acts as a claim for storage space in your cluster) as done in  `miscConfig/falco/falco-talon-logs-pvc.yaml`
    ```sh